Start in our Holistic Chef group this November and receive $1,000 off of tuition!

 With the culinary knowledge gained at Bauman and the incredible support from his mentors and the Career Services Advisor (affectionately nicknamed “The Durantula”), Frankie launched his own business: YaYa’s Sweets.

-Named in honor of his beloved grandmother, YaYa’s Sweets is more than just a business; it’s a heartfelt tribute, a labor of love, and a continuation of a family legacy, offering home-baked goods with a special touch of his grandmother’s flavors.
+Named in honor of his beloved grandmother, YaYa’s Sweets is more than just a business.
+It’s a heartfelt tribute, a labor of love, and a continuation of family legacy, offering home-baked goods infused with his grandmother’s cherished flavors.

-Frankie’s career now perfectly blends his passions.
-He works at Las Trampas, a disability service and support organization, where he helps people with disabilities find their purpose.
-In his private practice, he shares the healing, joyful side of whole food culinary arts through his business.
+Frankie’s career now beautifully blends his passions.
+He works at Las Trampas, a disability service and support organization, helping others with disabilities find their purpose.
+In his private practice, he shares the healing and joyful side of whole food culinary arts through YaYa’s Sweets.

 A Diagnosis Doesn’t Define You

-Frankie and his younger brother were both diagnosed with Joubert Syndrome, a condition affecting the cerebellum that controls balance and coordination.
-For Frankie, it took nearly nine years to put a name to what he had been living with all along.
+Frankie and his younger brother were both diagnosed with Joubert Syndrome, a condition affecting the cerebellum, which controls balance and coordination.
+For Frankie, it took nearly nine years to finally name what he had been living with all along.

 “But here’s the thing: a diagnosis doesn’t define you.
 Your determination does,” Frankie insists.

-People have doubted him his whole life, and he knows they probably always will.
+People have doubted him his whole life—and he knows they probably always will.
 But that’s okay.
-Because every time someone says he can’t, he hears his dad’s voice in his head, saying, “Watch him.”
+Because every time someone says he can’t, he hears his parents’ voices in his head saying, “Watch him.”
 And he keeps going.

 Advice for Aspiring Holistic Chefs

-Frankie is a powerful example of how Bauman College helps students bring out and “showcase your worth.”
+Frankie is a shining example of how Bauman College helps students discover and showcase their worth.

-His advice to anyone interested in attending Bauman College or pursuing a career in Holistic Nutrition and the Culinary Arts is simple: “Don’t hesitate to ask questions.
+His advice to anyone considering Bauman College or a career in Holistic Nutrition and Culinary Arts is simple: “Don’t hesitate to ask questions.
 And if you are ever in doubt of your life skills, Bauman College will help you bring it out and showcase your worth.”

 Ready to Showcase Your Worth?